SymfonyCasts/vue/sfcasts/ep2/mixin-basics.md

 # Sharing Vue-ish Logic: Mixin Basics

 We've talked quite a bit about code re-use in Vue.
 And there are few types we know about.
-For data related stuff, like Ajax calls, we have nice `services/` directory full of modules that return functions.
+For data related stuff, like Ajax calls, we have a nice `services/` directory full of modules that return functions.
 For other logic, like formatting a price, we have a `helpers/` directory.
 And most importantly, to isolate chunks of markup and the behavior for that markup, we can create components.
 One of the nicest examples we have is `color-selector`: it's some markup along with behavior that let's us choose a color & emits an event.

 But there's *another* type of functionality that you sometimes need to share.
-It's sort Vue-related behavior that is *not* specific to any one component and markup.
+It's, sort of, Vue-related behavior that is *not* specific to any one component and markup.

 ## Why Mixins?

-Consider the product page inside of `components/products-show.vue`.
-This makes an AJAX call for the cart down inside `created` and allows us to add an item to the cart with a few extra benefits like tracking if that's still saving and when it's successful.
+Consider the product page inside of `components/product-show.vue`.
+This makes an AJAX call for the cart down in `created`, and allows us to add an item to the cart with a few extra benefits: like tracking if it's still saving and when it's successful.
 It even updates the header with the new cart item count!

 Well... it turns out that our new shopping cart page will *also* need to make an